Hari99-ai/bank-loan-dashboard-excel/README.md

 ---

 ## 📁 Files
+bank-loan-dashboard-excel/

-bank-loan-dashboard-excel/ │ ├── Finance.xlsx # Main Excel dashboard file └── README.md # Documentation for the project
+│ ├── Finance.xlsx # Main Excel dashboard file

+└── README.md # Documentation for the project

-## 🧾 Sheet Descriptions
+## 🧾 Sheet Description

 - **Sheet1**: Raw or intermediate data used for analysis and dashboard calculations.
 - **summary deshboard**: A visually rich summary showing: